Easy VasectomyⓇ in Minneapolis and St Paul

 10. Semen analysis testing is done in the 12 weeks (about 20 ejaculations) after your vasectomy:

-a.
-If you live or work close to our clinic, we will provide you with a container and ask you use it to bring a semen sample to the office (for the Edina office only).

 b.
+If you live or work close to our clinic, we will provide you with a container and ask you use it to bring a semen sample to the office.

-If you live and work far from our clinic, we will provide you with a mailer so you can send us a semen sample by mail (for both offices).
+c.
+If you live and work far from our clinic, we will provide you with a mailer so you can send us a semen sample by mail.

 11. Another form of contraception (such as condoms or birth control pills) must be used for at least three months.